geoffviola/geoffviola.github.io/_posts/2019-04-11-floating-point-basics.md

 The code above computes a difference between `a` and `b`.
 Then, it takes an absolute value and compares it to `1e-6`, which is our "epsilon."

 Floating point values in a for loop have various issues.
-At each iteration, the floating point value may accumulate rounding error.
+At each iteration, the floating point value may accumulate rounding errors.
 When the floating point value accumulates error, the comparison operation may be incorrect.
 Therefore, it is not recommended to use floating point values in a for loop.
 Clang analyzer checks for [this issue](https://clang-analyzer.llvm.org/available_checks.html#security_checkers).

 Since there are so many tricky scenarios, some resort to integer and fixed point representations.
 For example, the [clipper](http://www.angusj.com/delphi/clipper.php) library uses integers to calculate various polygon operations.